2002–03 San Antonio Spurs season

-The 2002–03 NBA season was the 36th season of the franchise, 30th in San Antonio, and 27th in the National Basketball Association.
+The 2002–03 San Antonio Spurs season was the 36th season of the franchise, 30th in San Antonio, and 27th in the National Basketball Association.
 This was also the Spurs' first season playing at the SBC Center (now AT&T Center).
 During the off-season, the team signed free agents Kevin Willis, acquired second-year guard Speedy Claxton from the Philadelphia 76ers, and re-acquired former Spurs guard and three-point specialist Steve Kerr from the Portland Trail Blazers.
 Argentinian future star Manu Ginóbili, who was drafted by the team in 1999, would make his debut for his first NBA season.
 This would also be the fourteenth and final season for former All-Star center, and long-time Spurs star David Robinson.
 The Spurs played strong basketball, posting a nine-game winning streak at midseason, holding a 33–16 record at the All-Star break, then winning eleven straight games near the end of the season.
 The Spurs would win 60 games for only the second time in franchise history, finishing with a league-best 60–22 record.